 Assault Defence Lawyers in Sydney

-Domestic Violence allegations require the best assault lawyers in Sydney from Powerhouse Law Australia.
+Domestic Violence allegations with an assault require the best criminal lawyers in Sydney from Powerhouse Law Australia.
 We understand that it is embarrassing, overwhelming and very upsetting when a person is confronted with an assault allegation.
 Domestic Violence allegations can become complex which is why you need a lawyer on your side from the beginning.

-Our band of vastly practiced criminal defence assault lawyers have decades of experience in protecting clients with alleged assault charges and have your best interests at heart.
-Our assault lawyers are ready to alleviate the pressure associated with your situation and will deliver expert guidance, assistance, tactics, material, groundwork and superior court representation concentrated on successfully winning your case.
+Our criminal defence assault lawyers have decades of experience in protecting clients with alleged assault charges and have your best interests at heart.
+Our criminal defence lawyers are ready to alleviate the pressure associated with your situation and will deliver expert guidance, assistance, tactics, material, groundwork and superior court representation concentrated on successfully winning your case.

-Contact us now on 1800 100 529 if you have been requested by police to make a statement regarding assault allegations or if you have been arrested or charged by police with an assault offence.
-Our assault lawyers routinely assist clients implicated in assault cases in Sydney, Parramatta, Blacktown and throughout New South Wales.
+Contact us now on 1800 100 529 if you have been requested by police to make a statement regarding assault allegations or if you have been arrested or charged by police with an domestic violence offence.
+Our criminal defence lawyers routinely assist clients implicated in domestic violence cases in Sydney, Parramatta, Blacktown, Burwood and throughout New South Wales.

 At Powerhouse Law Australia, we appreciate that it can be very uncomfortable, awkward and devastating when someone is met with an assault allegation.
 This area of law is multifaceted and has grave consequences if it is not handled properly from start to finish.
 Regardless of your case, our assault lawyers are committed to helping you achieve the best possible court result.